 As early as possible in the recovery process, individuals who sustain brain injuries will begin acute rehabilitation.
 The treatment is provided in a special unit of a trauma hospital, a rehabilitation hospital, or another inpatient setting.
 During acute rehabilitation, a team of health professionals with experience and training in brain injury work with the patient to regain as many activities of daily living as possible.
 Activities of daily living include dressing, eating, using the bathroom, walking, and speaking.

 When patients are well enough to participate in more intensive therapy, they may be transferred to a post-acute rehabilitation setting, such as a transitional rehabilitation facility.
-Transitional rehabilitation facilities are sometimes calls residential rehabilitation or transitional living facilities.
+Transitional rehabilitation facilities are sometimes called residential rehabilitation or transitional living facilities.
 The goal of post-acute rehabilitation is to help the person become as independent as possible.
 Patients undergo at least six hours of therapy per day.
 This type of comprehensive rehabilitation in a post-acute facility is considered the gold standard for care and treatment following brain injury.

 Patients who cannot tolerate intensive therapies may be transferred to a sub-acute rehabilitation facility.
 Sub-acute rehabilitation programs are designed for persons with brain injury who need less-intensive rehabilitation services over a longer period of time.
 Sub-acute programs may also be designed for those who have made progress in an acute rehabilitation setting (and are still progressing) but are not making rapid functional gains.
 Sub-acute rehabilitation may be provided in a variety of settings, such as a skilled nursing facility or nursing home.